polluxsynth/nocturn/README.md

 Currently, only output from the Nocturn is supported.
 (However, as a test/demo, the daemon lights up a couple of the LED rings on the Nocturn when it starts).

+NOTE: The Linux kernel actually has support for Novation MIDI devices, although at the time of writing not specifically for the Nocturn.
+This can be done by adding the following to the Linux kernel's sound/usb/quirks-table.h

+	{
+		USB_DEVICE(0x1235, 0x000a),
+		.driver_info = (unsigned long) & (const struct snd_usb_audio_quirk) {
+			/* .vendor_name = "Novation", */
+			/* .product_name = "Nocturn", */
+			.ifnum = 0,
+			.type = QUIRK_MIDI_RAW_BYTES
+		}
+	},

+This has been has been tested on Linux 3.16, together with the xtor Blofeld editor.